 Admissions Info: email@example.com, 020 8871 7316

-Before applying for a place at Burntwood School, parents and students are encouraged to attend an Open Day.
+Before applying for a place at Burntwood School, parents and students are encouraged to attend an Open Morning.
 The event provides attendees with the opportunity to view the campus and facilities and to meet current students and staff members.
 There will also be a guided tour of the school and a presentation from the school Principal.
-For more information on the open day events, parents can contact the school on 020 8946 6201 or by email at email@example.com.
+For more information on the open day events, parents can contact the school on 020 8946 6201 or by email at firstname.lastname@example.org.

 Applications to Burntwood are made on the Secondary Transfer application form for the borough in which the student lives.
 Burntwood School should be listed as one of the student’s preferences.
 For example, students in Wandsworth should apply using the Wandsworth form, and those that live in another borough like Merton, should apply using the Merton form.

 Additionally, parents need to complete a Common Application Form for the local authority in which they live.
 The CAF can be completed online, here.
 Late applications will be accepted but will only be considered after the initial offer date.